-The festival takes place during the Summer half-term and the Queen’s Platinum Jubilee bank holidays from 27th May – 5th June 2022.
+The festival took place during the Summer half-term and the Queen’s Platinum Jubilee bank holidays from 27th May – 5th June 2022.

 The St Davids Cathedral Festival has been bringing music to the heart of West Wales for over 40 years

-In 2022, our 44th festival will bring a feast of classical and contemporary music to the most beautiful city in Wales.
-The festival takes place during the Summer half-term from 27th May to 5th June, and includes our Royal Patron, Her Majesty the Queen’s Platinum Jubilee bank holiday.
+In 2022, our 44th festival brought a feast of classical and contemporary music to the most beautiful city in Wales.
+The festival took place during the Summer half-term from 27th May to 5th June, and included our Royal Patron, Her Majesty the Queen’s Platinum Jubilee bank holiday.
 The Cathedral becomes a hive of musical activity under the artistic direction of Simon Pearce.

 The perfect acoustic and stunning architecture of the Nave with its unique sixteenth century oak ceiling provide a concert venue unrivalled in Wales.
 There are both early- and late-evening concerts featuring soloists, chamber music ensembles, choral work, jazz and orchestral groups, and we have a series of afternoon recitals featuring the emerging stars of the future.